highcharts-for-python/highcharts-maps/docs/api/_handling_defaults.rst

 `Highcharts Maps <https://www.highcharts.com/products/maps/>`__ libraries, *nobody* wants to transmit or maintain thousands of property configurations if it can be avoided.

-For that reason, the **Highcharts for Python** toolkit explicitly breaks Pythonic
+For that reason, the **Highcharts for Python Toolkit** explicitly breaks Pythonic
 convention: when an object's property returns :obj:`None <python:None>`, that has the equivalent meaning of "Highcharts JS/Maps will apply the Highcharts default for this property".
 These properties will *not* be serialized, either to a JS literal, nor to a